roblox-linux-wrapper/roblox-linux-wrapper/README.md

 #### Updates

-Roblox Linux Wrapper is very volatile, and updates are released very often.
-In order to update the script, run `git pull` inside the folder that you cloned to via Git.
-Issues and bug reports will only be accepted if they can be reproduced with the newest version of RLW!
+Roblox Linux Wrapper is very volatile, and updates are released very often, so please check for updates frequently.

+##### `.deb` & `.rpm`
+* Note the version you have installed
+* If the version present here is newer, download it and install it via your package manager's GUI.
+* If you have enabled an RPM repository or Personal Package Archive (PPA), updates to the wrapper will come with system updates automatically.

+##### from source
+* Open a terminal, change to the directory you installed
+* Run `git pull` inside the terminal while in that directory

 ## Questions and Answers